HashiCorp, Inc. - Consensus 'hold' rating and 1.5% Upside Potential

-HashiCorp, Inc. which can be found using ticker (HCP) have now 6 confirmed analysts covering the stock with the consensus suggesting a rating of ‘hold’.
-The target price High/Low ranges between $35.00 and $34.00 calculating the average target price we see $34.83.
-Given that the stocks previous close was at $34.30 this is indicating there is a potential upside of 1.5%.
-The 50 day moving average now sits at $33.97 while the 200 day moving average is $33.01.
-The company has a market cap of 7.01B.
-Currently the stock stands at: $34.31 USD
+HashiCorp, Inc. with ticker code (HCP) now have 6 confirmed analysts covering the stock with the consensus suggesting a rating of ‘hold’.
+The target price High/Low ranges between $35.00 and $34.00 and has a mean target at $34.83.
+Given that the stocks previous close was at $34.33 and the analysts are correct then we can expect a percentage increase in value of 1.5%.
+There is a 50 day moving average of $33.99 and the 200 day moving average is $33.10.
+The company has a market capitalization of 7.01B.
+The price for the stock stands currently at: $34.28 USD

 The company is not paying dividends at this time.